elix/elix/README.md

 The source for the
 [list box demo](https://janmiksovsky.github.io/elix/elements/demos/listBox.html)
-shown in the Elix talk at the February 2017 Web Components Remote Conf, can be found on this [fork](https://github.com/JanMiksovsky/elix/tree/list-box).
+shown in the Elix talk at the February 2017 Web Components Remote Conf can be found on this [fork](https://github.com/JanMiksovsky/elix/tree/list-box).

 # Getting started